metal/metal-training/docs/metal.js/metal-events/EventEmitter.md

 console.log(callsCount); // 0
 ```

-`matchesListener_` can then
-check if either the listener or its `origin` matches the function to be
+To accomplish this `matchesListener_` checks if either the listener or its
-unsubscribed.
+`origin` match the function to be unsubscribed.

-`EventEmitter` also provides a similar function called `once`, which just
+`EventEmitter` also provides a similar helper function called `once`, which just
 calls `many` with `1` as the amount, as can be seen [here](https://github.com/metal/metal.js/blob/071280367a2c6f98bdafeeb30d151f4b61cb8a5a/packages/metal-events/src/EventEmitter.js#L293).

 ## Facade (`setShouldUseFacade`)